floweredscarf/su25/projects/gitlet/index.md

 - One clean strategy for handling exceptions in this project is with a [`try-catch` block](https://www.w3schools.com/java/java_try_catch.asp).
   Normally, Java would stop the program and generate an error message if an exception is thrown.
-  If an excpetion is thrown within a `try` block, however, a `catch` block allows you to execute some code in response.
+  If an exception is thrown within a `try` block, however, a `catch` block allows you to execute some code in response.
 We have provided a class for exceptions called `GitletException` in the skeleton files.
 If you would like to throw an exception with a particular message, you can use `throw new GitletException("message here")`.
 To print the